AmithRaj05/Code-Editor/README.md

-# dyte-amith
+# code-editor
-This repo contains the "Code Editor" react app developed for Dyte, by Amith Raj
+This repo contains the "Code Editor" react app, by Amith Raj

 LINK TO THE "CODE EDITOR" APPLICATION WEBSITE DEPLOYED ON GITHUB PAGES:
-1. The github link to website is: https://amithraj05.github.io/dyte-amith/
+1. The github link to website is: https://amithraj05.github.io/Code=Editor/
 2. CLICK ON THE FILES LISTED UNDER FILE EXPLORER FOR THE EDITOR TO OPEN UP.